Minister of Corrections (New Zealand)

-The Minister of Corrections in New Zealand is the cabinet member appointed by the Prime Minister to be in charge of the Department of Corrections.
-The current Minister of Corrections is Kelvin Davis.
+The Minister of Corrections in a minister in the New Zealand Government appointed by the Prime Minister to be in charge of the Department of Corrections.
+The current Minister of Corrections is Mark Mitchell.

+History

+Prior to 1995 the country's prisons, probation system and the courts were all managed by the Department of Justice and overseen by the Minister of Justice.
+The Department of Corrections was formed in 1995 by the Department of Justice (Restructuring) Act 1995.
+A separate ministerial portfolio for corrections was created on 1 October 1995 and was initially assigned to the incumbent justice minister, Doug Graham.

 Responsibilities

 The Minister of Corrections is responsible for determining policy and exercising statutory powers and functions related to the Corrections portfolio.
 The Minister is also responsible to Parliament for ensuring the Department of Corrections carries out its functions properly and efficiently.

 Legislation related to the Corrections portfolio includes the Corrections Act 2004 (and accompanying regulations in the Corrections Regulations 2005), the Criminal Justice Act 1985, the Parole Act 2002, and the Sentencing Act 2002.

 The Minister of Corrections is also responsible for: